wafflescloud/tp/docs/DeveloperGuide.md

 ### Product scope

 **Target user profile**:
-* is a member of Cats of NUS
+* is a stray animal feeder
 * has a need to manage a significant number of contacts
-* will like to manage a significant number of contacts of other cat caretakers
+* will like to manage a significant number of contacts of other animal caretakers
-* will like to keep track of the cats present around campus
+* will like to keep track of the animals present around campus
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions